saguileran/MD-SCPI/README.md

 ## Objectives

-- Prepare the input files: PDB and mol files of the Mineralocorticoid (MR) and mutation ligands and proteins Aldosterone and Cortisol (AS4 and COL)
+- Prepare the input files: PDB and mol files of the Mineralocorticoid (MR) and MR mutation (S810L) ligands and the Aldosterone (AS4), Cortisol (COL), and Progestero (STR) proteins
-- Create a Molecular Dynamics (MD) simulation for the MR/MR_mut - aldosterone/cortisol system
+- Create the Molecular Dynamics (MD) simulations for the MR/MR_mut - aldosterone/cortisol/progesteron system
-- Create a Monte Carlo (MC) simulation for the MR aldosterone/cortisol system
+- Create the Monte Carlo (MC) simulations for the MR aldosterone/cortisol/prgesteron systems
 - Contrast MD and MC simulations, does the MC simulation show the same behavior as MC?

 ## Links of Interest